Lancaster County, Nebraska

 Lancaster County is a county located in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 322,608, making it the second-most populous county in Nebraska.
-Its county seat is Lincoln, the state capital.
-The county was created in 1859.
+As of the 2020 census, the population was 322,608, and was estimated to be 334,049 in 2025, making it the second-most populous county in Nebraska.
+The county seat and the largest city is Lincoln, the second-most populous city in Nebraska and the state capital.
+It is the 72nd-most populous city in the United States.

-Lancaster County is part of the Lincoln, NE Metropolitan Statistical Area.
+Lancaster County is part of the Lincoln, Nebraska metropolitan area.

-In the Nebraska license plate system, Lancaster County was represented by the prefix 2 (it had the second-largest number of vehicles registered in the state when the license plate system was established in 1922).
-In 2002, the state discontinued the 1922 system in Lancaster, Douglas and Sarpy counties.
+In the Nebraska license plate system, Lancaster County was represented by the prefix "2" (as it had the second-largest number of vehicles registered in the state when the license plate system was established in 1922).
+In 2002, the state discontinued the 1922 system in the three most populous counties: Douglas, Lancaster, and Sarpy Counties.

+History

+Lancaster County was created on March 16, 1855 and organized on October 10, 1859.

 Geography

-According to the US Census Bureau, the county has a total area of 846 sqmi, of which 838 sqmi is land and 8.8 sqmi (1.0%) is water.
+According to the United States Census Bureau, the county has a total area of 846.383 sqmi, of which 837.560 sqmi is land and 8.823 sqmi (1.04%) is water.
+It is the 26th-largest county in Nebraska by total area.